A Latent Shrinkage Position Model for Binary and Count Network Data: Illustrative applications

 \subsection{Phone calls count network data}

-Mobile phone call logs are available from the ``Friends and Family data" collected by the MIT Human Dynamics Lab \citep{Aharony_Pan_Ip_Khayal_Pentland_2011}.
+Mobile phone call logs are available from the ``Friends and Family" data collected by the MIT Human Dynamics Lab \citep{Aharony_Pan_Ip_Khayal_Pentland_2011}.
 Here, the set of call logs from the November 2010 period is considered; the associated network contains the number of (directed) calls within a young community of $n=120$ people.
 Modelling the number of calls rather than reducing the data to a binary network representing whether or not a call was made or received allows for deeper insight on the exchange of phone calls within the network.
 The Poisson LSPM is therefore fitted to this count network data.
-The data are overdispersed, with a mean count of 0.46 and a variance of 918.09.
+Fourteen disconnected nodes are removed prior to analysis.
+The data are overdispersed, with a mean count of 0.51 and a variance of 33.29.

-A total of 10 MCMC chains were run, each from different starting configurations with 500,000 iterations and a burn-in of 200,000 iterations, thinning every 5,000th.
-A single chain took on average 3 hours to complete.
-Figure \ref{fig:novdelta} suggests that a Poisson LSPM with 2 effective dimensions is required.
-In terms of posterior predictive checks, Figure \ref{fig:novcounts} shows that the Poisson LSPM posterior predictive networks tend to be more overdispersed than the observed network, but the mean deviance pseudo $R^2 \approx 0.83$ (standard deviation 0.008) implies a good fit of the Poisson LSPM5 model to the data.
-Fitting a Poisson LPM for $p = 1, \ldots, 5$ suggested 1 dimension as optimal via the BIC.
-Alternatively, when the phone network was reduced to a binary network, fitting a logistic LSPM suggested only 1 effective dimension.
-Comparing the posterior means positions under the logistic and Poisson LSPMs gave a Procrustes correlation of 0.7 for the first dimension, indicating some discrepancy.
-Moreover, in general, the posterior distributions of the latent positions under the Poisson LSPM had smaller variance than those under the logistic LSPM suggesting more informative inference when modelling the counts.
+A total of 10 MCMC chains were run, each from different starting configurations and with 500,000 iterations, a burn-in of 100,000 iterations and every 2,000th thinned.
+Figure \ref{fig:phones_dim_bar} shows that under a Poisson LSPM the posterior explored models with 3 to 5 active dimensions, with $p_m = 4$.
+Fitting the Poisson LPM with $p = 1, \ldots, 5$ suggested 1 dimension as optimal via the BIC.
+Comparing the posterior mean positions under the $p=1$ LPM and the first dimension of the $p_m=4$ Poisson LSPM gave a Procrustes correlation of 0.7, indicating some discrepancy.
+In terms of posterior predictive checks, Figure \ref{fig:phones_logcount} shows that the Poisson LSPM posterior predictive networks tend to be more overdispersed than the observed network; considering a model that accounts for such overdispersion is likely to give improved model fit.